certtools/intelmq-tutorial/lesson-2.md

 Every bot talks with other bots via **queues**.
 Queues are basically message queues in a MQ system (by default, IntelMQ uses Redis as MQ system).
 Messages are basically log lines which should get processed.

-Next, we would like to start the `spamhaus-drop-collector` again and look up how many events are waiting to be processed in the queue of the next bot (the `deduplicator-expert` in our initial configuration).
+Next, we would like to start the `spamhaus-drop-collector` again (and its next bot, the `spamhaus-drop-parser`) and look up how many events are waiting to be processed in the queue of the next bot (the `deduplicator-expert` in our initial configuration).

 <details>
     <summary>Click to see the answer.</summary>

+* `intelmqctl start spamhaus-drop-collector`
 * `intelmqctl start spamhaus-drop-parser`
 * `intelmqctl list queues -q`   # shows all non-empty queues:
 ```